Mayor Pete becomes main target for Dems, moderates and leftists alike

 Sanders' campaign made sure to note the Vermont independent had his best single-day haul by shunning “big checks in wine caves” and by refusing "cash from billionaires and CEOs.”

-However, actress and comedian Jane Lynch, who co-hosted another fundraiser for Buttigieg, defended billionaires in wine caves and accused Warren of engaging in “class warfare.”
+However, Jane Lynch, who co-hosted another fundraiser for Buttigieg, defended billioniares in wine caves and the actress accused Warren of engaging in “class warfare.”

+There are challenges ahead for Buttigieg in Nevada and South Carolina, since he's struggled to appeal to non-white voters.

 CLICK HERE FOR THE FOX NEWS APP